Patient education: Croup in infants and children (Beyond the Basics)

 Other suggestions for home treatment of mild croup include:

-- Fever can be treated with an over-the-counter medication such as acetaminophen or ibuprofen.
-(See "Patient information: Fever in children (Beyond the Basics)".)
+●Fever can be treated with an over-the-counter medication such as acetaminophen or ibuprofen.
+(See "Patient education: Fever in children (Beyond the Basics)".)

-- Coughing can be treated with warm, clear fluids to loosen mucus on the vocal chords.
+●Coughing can be treated with warm, clear fluids to loosen mucus on the vocal cords.
 Warm water, apple juice, or lemonade is safe for children older than four months.
 Frozen juice popsicles also can be given.

-- Keep the child's head elevated.
-An infant can be placed in a car seat.
+●Keep the child's head elevated.
 A child may be propped up in bed with an extra pillow.
 Pillows should not be used with infants younger than 12 months of age.

 Emergent care — Parents should seek immediate medical attention if, at any time, a child develops features of worsening or severe croup.
 (See 'When to seek help' below.)